replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/diskUsage.md

 ### Included resources

-Result of the diskUage collector will be stored in the `host-collectors/diskUsage` directory of the support bundle.
+The results of the `diskUsage` collector are stored in the `host-collectors/diskUsage` directory of the support bundle.

 #### `[collector-name].json`

-If the `collectorName` field is unset it will be named `diskUsage.json`.
+If the `collectorName` field is unset, it will be named `diskUsage.json`.

 Example of the resulting JSON file: